At the Appeals Commission, we are committed to ensuring your privacy is protected whether it is online, in person or during your appeal.

 information regarding representation

-When you visit the Appeals Commission or start an appeal, records related to the appeal will be shared with all other participating parties to the appeal including the WCB.
+When you visit the Appeals Commission or start an appeal, records related to the appeal will be shared with all other participating parties, including the WCB.
 The information collected may also be used for quality assurance purposes (for example, participant satisfaction surveys).
 This information is kept secure and is used only for the purpose of your appeal.

 |If you have any questions regarding privacy concerns, please contact the Appeals Officer assigned to your appeal or ask to be directed to our Privacy Officer at (780) 412-8700.|